 Tourism promotion is a part of the Commission’s Economic Development Program.
-The Commission has developed a number of Region-wide tourism brochures, among which are Historic Treasures of the Southeast Missouri Region; The Civil War in the Southeast Missouri Region; The Trail of Tears in the Southeast Missouri Region; and Trails in the Southeast Missouri Region.
+The Commission has developed a number of Region-wide tourism brochures, which can be found below.
 The Civil War and Trail of Tears brochures have each been reprinted several times.
 Additionally, the Tombstone Tours booklet, available by contacting the RPC, is in its second edition.
 All of these brochures have been distributed widely across the United States and requests have been filled from around the world.
 Approximately 8% to 10% of the area’s revenue and/or jobs fall into the realm of tourism.
 In 1992, the Regional Planning Commission received an award from the Missouri Division of Tourism for the most effective use of cooperative marketing funds.

 The Commission also works with local communities, counties and tourism groups in development of promotional items.
 Most recently, the Commission assisted a tourism group in Bollinger County and another in the Arcadia Valley in developing their tourism pieces.